orcasound/seastats-dashboard/README.md

 ## Technical stack

 - [**React.js**](https://reactjs.org/) for the front-end UI and rendering framework.
 This is a mature product that is widely used by developers.
 It is the leading 'reactive' framework.
 - [**Plotly**](https://plotly.com/javascript/react/) for charting.
-This library is very capable and popular, and is offered in a number of different programming languages, including Python.
-This makes it a good choice for an open source project as contributors who aren't familiar with Javascript may nonetheless have experience with Plotly and be able to work on this layer as the APIs are very similar across different languages.
+This library is very capable and popular.
+It is offered in a number of different programming languages, including Python.
+This makes it a good choice for an open source project as contributors who are not familiar with Javascript may nonetheless have experience with Plotly and be able to work on this layer as the APIs are similar across different languages.
 - [**Vite**](https://vitejs.dev/guide/) for building and local development.

 ## Available components